 Few people successfully make it into long term recovery without the help of the bigger group around them.

 Only with the support of others on the journey, can we hope to make a full recovery.

 Step 3 - Planning A Budget For Rehab

 Cheap providers often involve minimal rooms or living conditions, and poor therapy.
 Look instead for smaller providers, with more personal attention.

-Mutual Aid Support
+Local Mutual Aid Meetings

 Whilst mutual aid plays a big part for many, later in their recovery journey, those at the start will need professional help to detox safely.

 Mutual aid meetings have earned their place in everyone's recovery.
 But at the early stages, it's important to get safe and comfortable professional help to detox.

 Whilst the NHS do have addiction keyworkers in different regions, they’re normally overrun with enquiries and demand on resources, meaning obtaining funding for a rehab stay is unlikely.

 This is not a question of lack of intention to help, but more of resources and strain the healthcare system experiences, under heavy demand.